Skyscraper (2018 film): Development

 Adrian Smith + Gordon Gill Architecture consulted the film production on the design of the fictitious 225-story megatall skyscraper, with Adrian Smith quoted as saying that "the producer wanted this to be a tower based on real possibilities".
 Smith advised "on issues that tall buildings face in real life and design aspects like wind behaviour, tower movement, elevator systems and how supertall towers can become cities within the tower".
 The architectural rendering of the skyscraper was based on Chinese inspirations, particularly a twisting dragon with a pearl in its mouth.
 According to the New York Post, "production designer Jim Bissell and his team researched local myths for inspiration and came upon a Chinese fable they could work with."
 The skyscraper is located where the real-life Hong Kong Cultural Centre is situated.

+Filming

 Principal photography on the film began on August 14, 2017, in Vancouver, British Columbia.
-Additional photography and exteriors were filmed at the Hong Kong Cultural Centre.
+Additional location shooting took place on-location in Hong Kong, including at the Cultural Centre.

+Visual effects

-During post-production, the visual effects were provided by Moving Picture Company, Method Studios, Image Engine and Industrial Light & Magic; the visuals were supervised by Craig Hammack, Jose Burgos, Bernhard Kimbacher and Jason Billington.
+During post-production, the visual effects were provided by Moving Picture Company, Method Studios, Image Engine and Industrial Light & Magic (ILM); the visuals were supervised by Craig Hammack, Jose Burgos, Bernhard Kimbacher and Jason Billington.

 Music

-Steve Jablonsky composed the film's score which uses elements of guitars, synthesised drums and traditional orchestra.
-The soundtrack was digitally released on July 13, 2018 by Milan Records with the physical soundtrack being released later on August 3, 2018.
+Steve Jablonsky composed the film's score, which uses elements of guitars, synthesized drums, and traditional orchestra.
+The soundtrack was digitally released on July 13, 2018, by Milan Records, with the physical soundtrack being released later on August 3, 2018.
 British singer and songwriter Jamie N Commons performed the song "Walls" which plays in the end credits of the film.